Physics-Informed Distillation of Diffusion Models for PDE-Constrained Generation: Experiments

 \section{Experiments}

-\textbf{Experiment Setup.} We consider three widely used PDE benchmarks in main text: Darcy flow, Poisson equation, and Burger's equation.
-Each dataset contains paired solution and coefficient fields defined on a $128 \times 128$ grid.
-All of these data are readily accessible from FNO \cite{li2020fno} and DiffusionPDE \cite{huang2024diffusionpde} .
-We also provide results on other benchmarks in Appendix.~\ref{appendix:results_more_data}.
-We consider ECI \cite{cheng2025eci}, DiuffsionPDE \cite{huang2024diffusionpde}, D-Flow \cite{cheng2025eci, ben2024dflow}, PIDM \cite{bastek2025pdim} and vanilla diffusion models as baseline methods, where we put the detailed implementation in Appendix.~\ref{appendix:baseline}.
-We follow ECI-sampling \cite{cheng2025eci} to use FNO as both of the teacher diffusion models and the student distillation model.
-We put full specification of our experiment setup in Appendix.~\ref{appendix:setup}.
+\textbf{Experiment Setup.} We consider three widely used PDE benchmarks in the main text: Darcy flow, Poisson equation, and Burgers' equation.
+These datasets are readily accessible from FNO \cite{li2020fno} and DiffusionPDE \cite{huang2024diffusionpde}.
+We also provide results on other benchmarks in Appendix~\ref{appendix:results_more_data}.
+We consider ECI \cite{cheng2025eci}, DiffusionPDE \cite{huang2024diffusionpde}, D-Flow \cite{cheng2025eci, ben2024dflow}, PIDM \cite{bastek2025pdim}, and vanilla teacher diffusion models as baseline methods, with detailed implementations in Appendix~\ref{appendix:baseline}.
+We follow ECI-sampling \cite{cheng2025eci} to use FNO as both the teacher diffusion model and the student distillation model.
+We provide the full specification of our experiment setup in Appendix~\ref{appendix:setup}.

-To quantitatively evaluate performance, we report MMSE and SMSE following prior work \cite{cheng2025eci, kerrigan2023functional}: MMSE measures the mean squared error of the sample mean; SMSE evaluates the error of the sample standard deviation, reflecting the quality of distribution modeling.
-PDE Error quantifies the violation of physical constraints using the physics residual error $\lvert \mathcal{R}(\vx)\rvert^2$.
+To quantitatively evaluate generative performance, we report MMSE, SMSE, FPD, and PDE error following prior work \cite{cheng2025eci, kerrigan2023functional, bastek2025pdim, jacobsen2024cocogen}: MMSE measures the mean squared error of the sample mean; SMSE evaluates the error of the sample standard deviation; FPD evaluates the Frechet distance between hidden representations extracted by the pre-trained PDE foundation model; PDE error quantifies the violation of physical constraints using the physics residual error $\lvert \mathcal{R}(\vx)\rvert^2$.
 The number of function evaluations (NFE) reflects computational cost during inference.
-For downstream tasks, we additionally report MSE on solution, or coefficient fields, or both of them, depending on the setting.
+For downstream tasks, we further report MSE on solution fields, coefficient fields, or both, depending on the problem setting, reflecting the accuracy of PDE solving.